-Environmental DNA (eDNA) is source of biodiversity information that allows for detailed and efficient surveys of rare or invasive species.
+Environmental DNA (eDNA) allows for detailed and efficient surveys of species that are of conservation concern, are invasive, or are harvested.
 We maintain an active eDNA lab where we develop cutting-edge statistical and molecular survey tools for use in critical resource management decisions.
 Our projects span terrestrial and aquatic ecosystems.
-The Rutgers eDNA lab can assist in developing species-specific or multi-species molecular assays, develop novel eDNA aggregation techniques suited for a variety of biological situations, and provide decision-support tools that incorporate eDNA survey results into project-specific management objectives.
+The Natural Resource eDNA lab can assist in developing species-specific or multi-species molecular assays, develop eDNA aggregation techniques suited for a variety of biological situations, and provide decision-support tools that incorporate eDNA survey results into project-specific resource management objectives.

 Emerald Ash Borer

 Emerald ash borers (Agrilus planipennis) first arrived in North America in the 1990s causing widespread mortality to our native ash trees.
 Despite strong control measures, the species continues to expand its range.
 We are working to develop an eDNA protocol for identifying trees harboring ash borer larvae for use in population control and single-tree treatment decisions.